-Update: We congratulate 2006 GTPP Laureates Bill Lincoln and Polly Davis who were presented with special awards at the recent conference of the Washington Mediators Association (WMA).
+We congratulate 2006 GTPP Laureates Bill Lincoln and Polly Davis who were presented with special awards at a conference of the Washington Mediators Association (WMA).

 Mr. Lincoln received the Lifetime Achievement Award.
 Bill has been recognized as a pioneer in mediation and negotiation theory and practice.
 He was a federal commissioner who helped found the United States Institute of Peace, has extensive experience working in hot spots – Wounded Knee, Walpole Prison, with the Sandinistas in Nicaragua, the URNG in Guatemala in preparation for the UN sanctioned peace talks and recently with warlords in Afghanistan.
 Bill is a co-founder of the Russian-American Programs for Peace which started the first graduate program in conflict resolution in Russia, and began the conflict resolution center in St Petersburg.
 The list goes on Many practitioners in our region have been trained by Bill whether as members of his early mediation training programs at Antioch, through the State of Washington Career Executive Programs or through the Pierce County Dispute Resolution Center of which he was a founder.
 Bill continues his work in Tacoma and is currently involved in training negotiators involved with the United Nations food safety program.